 If you haven’t had much experience in joining sports teams or clubs of another nature before you head away to study your degree, then choosing a student society may not be your priority.

 TUF Student Societies

-Student Societies are considered as one of the cardinal features of learning, The University of Faisalabad promotes the participation in variety of physical, intellectual, athletic and recreational activities, and provides students with opportunities to engage in the activities of their choice at various skill levels, providing virtual real-life environments that directly contribute to the development of student leadership amid increased collaboration between the individual club.
+Student Societies are considered as one of the cardinal features of learning, The University of Faisalabad promotes the participation in a variety of physical, intellectual, athletic and recreational activities, and provides students with opportunities to engage in the activities of their choice at various skill levels, providing virtual real-life environments that directly contribute to the development of student leadership amid increased collaboration between the individual club.